ABC of Product Design

 C for clear, creative, comprehensive

 C is a very diverse letter to start the significant features of product design.
 And all of them are vital.
 Clear product design will make it unobtrusive and effortless to use.
 The creative component will root its originality and will make it not only stand out from the crowd but also solve old problems with new solutions, which will possibly persuade users to choose your app or site.
-Comprehensive products will provide different features and, therefore, will give users more opportunities in one spot.
+Comprehensive products will offer different features, giving users more opportunities in one place.

 D for delicious, desired

 Two D features are totally connected with the emotional component of the product.
 It’s not a secret that the word ‘delicious’ is now used far beyond the topic of food.
-The product is delicious if it brings the user the kind of appetite, making him devote his or her most important resource – time – and feel the wish to get back to it again.
+The product is delicious if it sparks the kind of appetite that makes the user devote their most important resource – time – and feel the urge to go back to it again.
 The product is desired when it brings a positive experience, and we are deeply sure that it is directly connected with carefully thought-out usability and utility.

 Animation for Recipes and Cooking